scala/docs.scala-lang/conduct.md

 in any forum, mailing list, wiki, web site, IRC channel, hackathon, public meeting or private correspondence.
 Scala moderators  are appointed by EPFL / Typesafe to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.
+This should not be interpreted like a legal document.

 The code of conduct consists of a few simple rules: